 The visual character of the Project Site would be altered from the existing conditions by the construction of the proposed development.
 Instead of the current active recreational use and associated open space character on the Project Site, the proposed project would include a development that is more consistent with the character of its immediate surroundings, incorporating single-family homes, similar in style to those along Orienta Avenue or Cove Road, and attached two- and three-family carriage homes, similar in makeup to those within the Fairway Green development.
-Results of the visibility analyses demonstrated that visibility of the proposed project would be limited to locations immediately adjacent to the Project Site, including portions of some public streets (Hommocks Road, Eagle Knolls Road, Cove Road and the ends of Protano Lane, Sylvan Lane and Fairway Lane) and the homes that directly border the existing golf course.7
+Results of the visibility analyses demonstrated that visibility of the proposed project would be limited to locations immediately adjacent to the Project Site, including some public streets and the homes that directly border the existing golf course.

-The proposed buildings would be architecturally attractive (including features such as front porches, diversity in entry locations, natural siding materials and diverse landscape design elements) and compatible with the homes found in the surrounding residential area.
+The proposed buildings would be architecturally attractive and compatible with the homes found in the surrounding residential area.
 The site planning also allows for landscaped green spaces and contemporary lighting elements that would elevate the physical character of the development.
 Additionally, the Proposed Action would preserve 36 acres of shared open space and 36.8 acres of private recreational space supporting nine holes of the existing golf course to partially maintain the existing open space character of the Project Site.
 Finally, 432 trees will be planted around the proposed residential buildings to enhance the buffer from the surrounding neighborhood.
 No additional mitigation is proposed.